rpriam/book1/README.md

  **Available Files in this repository**

  Datasets, main file .py and notebooks .pynb at [./notebooks](./notebooks) <br />
- More code with explainations and maths in the document <br />
+ More code with explanations and maths in the document <br />
  <br />
  <br />